VALAWAI/docs/docs/tutorials/mov.md

    - **api_version** The version of the asyncapi that describes the services of the component.
    - **type** of the component.
 It can be C0, C1 or C2.
    - **since** The epoch time, in seconds, since the component is available.
    - **channels** the description of the services that the component provides.
 It must be an array or ___null___ if the component does not provide services.
 Each channel is described by the fields:
-     - **id** The identifier of the channel it match the queue name.
+     - **id** The identifier of the channel that matches the queue name.
      - **description** of the channel
      - **subscribe** The type of payload that the channel can receive.
-If it is ___null___ the channel not receive any message.
+If it is ___null___ the channel does not receive any messages.
 The possible types are string, integer, boolean, object or an array.
      - **publish** The type of payload that the channel can send.
-If it is ___null___ the channel not send any message.
+If it is ___null___ the channel does not send any message.
 The possible types are string, integer, boolean, object or an array.

 The next JSON is an example of the payload of a message that responds to a query.